AndyMcAliley/DoZen/README.md

 ### How do I get set up? ###

-Get the code:
+## Get the code:
 ```
 git clone https://github.com/AndyMcAliley/DoZen.git
 ```

-Run the code:
+## Install:
-First install all necessary dependencies.
+First install DoZen and all necessary dependencies.
 I recommend using Anaconda.
 If you do, you can create a new environment just for DoZen:
 ```
 conda env create -f environment.yml
 conda activate dozen